wwsmiff/aura/README.md

 # Aura
 This is a simple interpreter and framework for finite automatas.
-It includes and interpreter which can construct and define different kinds of machines (currently only one kind!) and run tests on them.
+It includes an interpreter which can construct and define different kinds of machines (currently only one kind!) and run tests on them.

 ## Documentation